-The Company's Series A and Series C Preferred Shares are rated as Pfd-3 (low) by DBRS.
+The Company's Series A and Series C Preferred Shares are rated as Pfd-4 (high) by DBRS.

 DBRS uses a preferred share rating scale that ranges from Pfd-1 to Pfd-5, which represents the range from highest to lowest quality of such securities rated, and also contains the subcategories "high" and "low".
 The absence of either a "high" or "low" designation indicates the rating is in the "middle" of the category.
-According to DBRS, preferred shares rated Pfd-3 are of adequate credit quality.
-The capacity for the payment of dividends and principal is considered acceptable, but entities in this category are considered to be more susceptible to adverse changes in financial and economic conditions.
+According to DBRS, preferred shares rated Pfd-4 are generally speculative, where the degree of protection afforded to dividends and principal is uncertain, particularly during periods of economic adversity.